ImperialCollegeLondon/rse_further_git_course/episodes/l1-06-releases_tags.md

 ## Labelling a particular commit with `git tag`

+Git tags provide a way to give human-readable names to a specific commits.
+We will now go through how to add and remove tags to your repository.

 Firstly, remind yourself what the history for your `recipe` repository looks like with `git log`.
 Mine looks like this: